 There’s no get-rich-quick scheme that’s going to work long-term.
 If you’re looking to make a few quick bucks, that’s one thing.
 But if you’re looking to truly make a living, to change your life by creating a solid stream of income for yourself and your family, then there’s going to be a considerable amount of work involved.

-But what about those bloggers telling you that it’s easy and can be done in a month with no experience?
+But what about those bloggers and online entrepreneurs telling you that it’s easy and can be done in a month with no experience?
 They’re either exaggerating, or it worked one month, they quickly posted about it, and then it never worked again.

 But anyway, that’s not what this post is about.
 This post is for those of you who are serious about their online business.

-If that’s you, then you know that you need to invest in it, and not just time, but money as well.
+If that’s you, then you know that you need to invest in it – not just time, but money as well.
 Sure, there are a lot of great free resources out there for you (here’s a list of my favorite), but sooner or later you’re going to realize that you just can’t do everything for free.
 It’s just not worth the investment time-wise.